 - Cosmic Plaything: Unico himself.

-- Cute Little Fangs: The Sphinx's daughter has a pair.
+- Cute Little Fangs: The Sphinx's daughter, Mars has a pair.

 - Darker and Edgier: Definitely when compared to the original source material.
 Even the box art has this.